Geography and environmental science

 You'll need to send us:

-You'll need to have a 2:1 honours undergraduate degree or equivalent qualification.
-You can also apply if your grade was lower than 2:1 - you'll need to show you've made good process since your degree.
+In general, you'll need to have a 2:1 honours undergraduate degree or equivalent qualification.
+You may also be able to apply if your grade was lower than 2:1, but you'll need to show you've made good process since your degree.

 If English isn't your first language, you'll need to complete an International English Language Testing System (IELTS) to demonstrate your competence in English.
 You'll need all of the following scores as a minimum: